Water Main Flushing in West Courtenay

 The City thanks area residents and businesses for their understanding during this necessary maintenance.
 Commuters are reminded to drive with caution around crews and obey traffic control personnel.

-To learn more about the City’s UDF program visit the Unidirectional Flushing Program page.
+To learn more about the City’s UDF program, visit our Uni-directional Flushing Program page.